What is the Difference between a Balanced and Unbalanced Regulator?

 When Should You opt for a Balanced Regulator?

 Although both balanced and unbalanced regulators can be used for deep dives, balanced regulators have the advantage of making it easier for you to breathe, regardless of how close you are to finishing your air supply and how high or low your tank pressure is.

 When Should You Pick an Unbalanced Regulator?

-Although balanced regulators have a number of benefits, the unbalanced ones can be quite useful for recreational diving.
-This is because there is something known as having an “overbalanced” regulator.
-In these regulators, the IP increases with increasing depth and has little to no impact on the actual performance of the regulator.
+Although balanced regulators have a number of benefits, the unbalanced ones can be quite useful for recreational scuba diving.

-For recreational scuba divers that typically don’t perform real deep dives, it is often better to opt for unbalanced regulators, which are not only lighter on the pocket, but they’re also great for divers since it is quite obvious when the air supply is diminishing.
+For recreational scuba divers that typically don’t perform real deep dives, it is often better to opt for unbalanced regulators.
+They are not only cheaper but are also great for divers since it is quite obvious when the air supply is diminishing.